The beaches in the Philippines are outstanding. Comprised of more than 7,000 islands, it’s impossible to track all of them. We’ve given it a good try!

 The Philippines is teeming with gorgeous beaches.
 Just have a look on the types of beach vacations you can take on any of its famous islands.

 White Beach, Boracay, Philippines

 Known as one of the top beaches in Asia, White Beach in Boracay might be pimped it as far as beaches are concerned, but that’s because we think it’s the closest thing to a tropical paradise that you’ll ever experience.
-Sugary white sand beaches, water sports, spas and swaying palm trees, Boracay offers someone for everyone.
-Look for a Boracay hotel booking in advance to get the best deals.
+Sugary white sand beaches, water sports, spas and swaying palm trees, Boracay offers something for everyone.

 CENTRAL VISAYAS, PHILIPPINES